 Endometriosis A Cause Of Infertility In 50% Of Women

-I am hearing from more women now in their late forties, early fifties who are still hoping to have a family.
+I am hearing from more women now in their late forties and upwards who are still hoping to have a family.

 Fertility is reduced at this age, but if you have a history of endometriosis then it can often impact on your chances of becoming pregnant.

 Endometriosis is sadly not uncommon and is generally agreed to be stimulated by oestrogen dominance which can cause both irregular cycles and retention of old blood.

 Endometriosis occurs where the endometrium, tissue from the lining of the uterus, forms and grows in places outside the uterus.
 These growths may lead to pain and infertility.